wangshan/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 `AggregateInitReq.seq` are all distinct.
 If two InputReportShare messages have the same nonce, then the helper MUST abort with error "unrecognizedMessage".

-Next, the initializates the preparation state for each report share in `AggregateInitReq.seq`.
-Each report share will either be processed successfully, or is otherwise invalid, being marked with one of the following errors:
+Next, the helper initializates the preparation state for each report share in `AggregateInitReq.seq`.
+Each report share will either be processed successfully or is otherwise invalid, being marked with one of the following errors:

 ~~~
 enum {